zf-w/zhifeng_impl_barnes_hut_tree/ReadMe.md

 To make the arguments in constructors clearer, below are the key terms I used in the implementation.

-- The position of each "body" in the context of "n-body" calculation is called `value`.
+- The "body" in the context of "n-body" calculation is called `value`.
 (Currently, the tree treats each body as equal.)

 - The Barnes Hut Tree uses a tree of hyper cubes to quickly find groups of nodes relatively close with each other and calculate the average position of the group of `value`s before hand to accelerate the calculation process.

-- The average of `value`s in a node is called value center, `vc` in code.
+- The average of a node's contained `value`s' position is called value center, `vc` for short.

-- The bounding box center, which is the center of a hyper cube, of nodes is called `bc` for short.
+- The tree nodes' bounding box center, which is the center of a hypercube, is called `bc` for short.

-- The bounding box radius, which is the half width of a hyper cube, of nodes is called `br` for short.
+- The tree nodes' bounding box radius, which is the half-width of a hypercube, is called `br` for short.

-To make the design safer, I internally use `vec` to store nodes: internal nodes and leaf nodes.
+To make the design safer, I internally use `vec` to store nodes: internal and leaf nodes.
 When a node needs to be removed, if it is not the last node, the last node in `vec` will replace its place and update the index-based virtual "pointers".

+### General Idea

+At first, the [BarnesHutTree] starts with a default or specified bounding hypercube.
+For each dimension, the hypercube's center divides the dimension into two, thus dividing the hyperspace into two to the power of number of dimensions.
+For example, for two-demensional cases, a node can divides all the values into four groups.
+The [BarnesHutTree] will try to recursively divide all the values until all the values are been separated such that finally not two values sit in the same node.
+With this structure and some criteria about the relative position between a target node and the value center position of the super node, we can efficiently find out super nodes and calculate forces.

+But, there are many potential problems: how the crate handles values sitting on the boundaries, defining dimensions, two too close or identical values creating infinite amound of nodes, and what if a value is out of the initial bounding hypercube.

+### Current Approach of Handling Boundary Values

+A hypercube's lower bound is inclusive, and its upper bound is exclusive.
+So, for example, for two dimensional space, the value sitting on the center of a hypercube belongs to the node's first quadrant child node.

+### Current Approach of Handling Dimensions

+Currently, the tree uses template parameters to define the dimension of the value (body)'s position.
+Internally, one internal node uses a `vec` to store information on its child nodes.
+This approach makes accessing the child nodes quick, but the space needed is two to the power of the number of dimensions.
+We need to be careful when using a large number of dimensions.

 ### Current Approach of Handling Too Close or Identical Values